LuisPB7/TipTongue/README.md

-# Generalizable Tip-of-the-Tongue Retrieval with LLM Re-ranking
+# Code and data for the SIGIR '24 paper "Generalizable Tip-of-the-Tongue Retrieval with LLM Re-ranking"

 **First step: Collecting data**